elixir-europe/rdmkit/pages/your_domain/virology.md

 ---

 ## Introduction
 Virology is a rapidly evolving field that generates diverse and complex datasets, from genomic sequences to clinical trial results and epidemiological data.
-Effective research data management (RDM) is essential to ensure that these valuable datasets are organized, shared, and preserved in a manner that enables data integration, reproducibility, and interoperability for long-term impact.
+Effective research data management (RDM) is essential to ensure that these valuable datasets are organized, shared, and preserved in a manner that enables long-term impact.

 ## Data Heterogeneity